Human Resources Specialists

 Recruitment specialists, sometimes known as personnel recruiters or "head hunters," find, screen, and interview applicants for job openings in an organization.
 They search for applicants by posting listings, attending job fairs, and visiting college campuses.
 They also may test applicants, contact references, and extend job offers.

-Human resources specialists hold about 482,000.
-The industries that employ the most human resources specialists are as follows:
+Human resources specialists hold about 782,800 jobs.
+The largest employers of human resources specialists are as follows:

 Human resources specialists generally work in offices.
 Some, particularly recruitment specialists, travel extensively to attend job fairs, visit college campuses, and meet with applicants.